-Unsurprisingly, the process of sexual recovery often presents challenges that can’t be dealt with solely in individual, one-on-one therapy.
-Like other addicts, sex addicts nearly always require external reinforcement and support if they want to permanently change their deeply rooted patterns of behavior.
-Sex addiction focused group therapy can be extremely helpful in this regard.
-Generally, a treatment specialist works with between six and ten same-gender sex addicts.
-(Co-ed sex addiction therapy groups are a bad idea!)
-The facilitated group setting is a great way for sex addicts to learn that their problems are not unique, which goes a long way toward reducing the shame associated with their behaviors.
-Group therapy is also the ideal place to confront the denial that is so integral to sexual addiction.
-Such confrontations are powerful not only for the addict being confronted, but for the addicts doing the confronting.
-As such, everyone present learns how minimizations, justifications, and rationalizations sustain sexual addiction.
-Clients are also able to learn which interventions and coping mechanisms work best based on other members’ experiences.
+With most sex addicts, individual therapy is not enough.
+They also need external reinforcement and support i.
+Addiction-focused group therapy can be extremely helpful in this regard.
+Group therapy helps sex addicts learn that their problems are not unique, which goes a long way toward reducing the shame associated with their behaviors.
+It is also the ideal place to confront the denial that is so integral to sexual addiction.
+Addicts are also able to learn which interventions and coping mechanisms work best based on other members’ experiences.